Toney823/YXK_Usefull_Tools/README.md

  A simple script for DNA sequences reverse and complement
  #### python3 faRC.py <DNA.fa: STR>  <seqName: STR || IdList.txt: STR || 0: INT>
  	Instructions:
-		<seqName>		This is a ID, if you want only one sequence get reversed and complemented
+		<seqName>		This is an ID, if you want only one sequence get reversed and complemented
-		<IdList.txt>	This is a file contains all of id you want to reversed and complemented
+		<IdList.txt>	This is a file containing all of the id you want to reverse and complement
-		<0>				Means reverse and complement all of your fasta file.
+		<0>				Means reverse and complement all of your fasta files.